Azhvanchery Thamprakkal: Position in Indian social order

 The Thamprakkals were great patrons of mathematics and astronomy.
 The Kerala School of Astronomy and Mathematics flourished between 14th and 16th centuries of Common Era in Tirur-Tirunavaya-Triprangode region on the bank of the river Bharathappuzha.
 In the famous work Brahmandapuranam, of poet Thunchath Ezhuthachan, Azhvanchery Thamprakkals had been mentioned with the title "Netranarayanan".

 Title and Privileges

-The title of Thamprakkal literally means Emperor (having originated from the Sanskrit Samrat and later corrupted into Thampran) came to be used to refer to the Brahmins of Azhvanchery Mana family.
+The title of Thamprakkal literally means Emperor.
+It came to be used to refer to the Brahmins of Azhvanchery Mana family.
 The story according to popular lore is that while returning from the coronation ceremony of Kulashekhara Perumal with the gift of a golden-cow, the Thamprakkal was stopped on the road by Pakkanar, a person of low caste.
 He claimed that it was the exclusive right of his castemen to take dead cows.
 The Thamprakkal, affronted, sprinkled water on the golden cow and brought it to life.
 The low caste man exclaimed "You are indeed a Thamprakkal" and since then the title has stayed with the family.

 The Thamprakkal had four privileges within the Hindu Social Order of Kerala.